Skip to Content

 Working the Hoe all summer??
 Ain’t nobody got time for that!

-For me, black plastic is the perfect weed control.
+For my life, black plastic mulch is the perfect weed control.
 I do run the weed eater around the plastic because weeds and grass will grow up around the plastic.
 It will make your garden spot look so nice and neat with minimal effort.

 All living things need food and water, especially sweet potato plants.
+Sweet potatoes are heavy feeders, which means they need a lot of nutrients to thrive and grow.
 The main symptoms of food and water deficiency is yellow leaves and dry soil.
 You can sprinkle a granular fertilizer at the base of each plant and then water to soak it in.
 That is the perfect combination to a perfect diet.

 5. Protection

-Last year, I made some mistakes by not protecting them and I didn’t do a great job of weeding.
-I lost many many plants because of the pesky rabbits and I’m not taking any chances this year.
+Another year, I made some mistakes by not protecting them and I didn’t do a great job of weeding.
+I lost many plants because of the pesky rabbits and I don’t take those chances anymore.
 It’s important to me to be able to grow our own food and there is absolutely no excuse for loss that could have been prevented.

 ~Much Love~